RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-4.23.md

 ## Control Statement

-Implement the following host-based monitoring mechanisms at {{ insert: param, si-04.23_odp.02 }}: {{ insert: param, si-04.23_odp.01 }}.
+The organization implements {{ insert: param, si-4.23_prm_1 }} at {{ insert: param, si-4.23_prm_2 }}.

+## Control Objective

+Determine if the organization:

+- \[SI-4(23)[1]\] defines host-based monitoring mechanisms to be implemented;

+- \[SI-4(23)[2]\] defines information system components where organization-defined host-based monitoring is to be implemented; and

+- \[SI-4(23)[3]\] implements organization-defined host-based monitoring mechanisms at organization-defined information system components.

 ## Control guidance

-Host-based monitoring collects information about the host (or system in which it resides).
-System components in which host-based monitoring can be implemented include servers, notebook computers, and mobile devices.
-Organizations may consider employing host-based monitoring mechanisms from multiple product developers or vendors.
+Information system components where host-based monitoring can be implemented include, for example, servers, workstations, and mobile devices.
+Organizations consider employing host-based monitoring mechanisms from multiple information technology product developers.

-## Control assessment-objective

-{{ insert: param, si-04.23_odp.01 }} are implemented on {{ insert: param, si-04.23_odp.02 }}.